Einstein Knew it Best

-I enjoy the fine humor of Albert Einstein, so let’s start the topic with one of his quotes, shall we?
+I enjoy the fine humor of Albert Einstein, so let’s start with one of his quotes, shall we?

 “I believe in intuitions and inspirations. …I sometimes feel that I am right.
 I do not know that I am.”
 Albert Einstein